-If Auburn University Libraries does not have the article or book you need (either in print or electronically), you may request it via InterLibrary Loan (ILL).
+If Auburn University Libraries does not have the article, book, or score you need (either in print or electronically), you may request it via InterLibrary Loan (ILL).

 You'll need to register the first time you use Interlibrary loan.
 If you're a Distance Education student, be sure and put Distance Education in the Status box.

 For articles, select Article/Book Chapter.
-For books, select Book/Microform.
+For books and scores, select Book/Microform.
 Pro tip: Fill out the form as completely as you can.
 The more information you provide, the faster your item will arrive!